Clinical Process Definitions

-- Inpatient ALC must meet the following criteria:**
+- Inpatient ALC must meet both the following criteria:*

-- The skills of qualified technical or professional health personnel such as registered nurses, licensed practical (vocational) nurses, physical therapists, occupational therapists, and speech pathologists or audiologists are required; and
+› The skills of qualified technical or professional health personnel such as registered nurses, licensed practical (vocational) nurses, physical therapists, occupational therapists, and speech pathologists or audiologists are required.

-- Such services must be provided directly by or under the general supervision of those skilled nursing or skilled rehabilitation personnel to assure the safety of the patient and to achieve the medically desired result.
+› Such services must be provided directly by or under the general supervision of those skilled nursing or skilled rehabilitation personnel to assure the safety of the patient and achieve the medically desired result.

 *ALC only applies if the facility has a contracted rate.

-A potentially avoidable day (PAD) arises in the course of an inpatient stay when, for reasons not related to medical necessity, a delay in rendering a necessary service results in prolonging the hospital stay.
+A PAD arises in the course of an inpatient stay when, for reasons not related to medical necessity, a delay in rendering a necessary service results in prolonging the hospital stay.
 PADs must be followed by a medically necessary service.

 There are several types of PADs:

 - Approved potentially avoidable day (AOPAD): We caused delay in service; the day will be payable.